mesonbuild/meson/docs/markdown/Using-with-Visual-Studio.md

 1. Click on start menu and select "Visual Studio 2015 Command Prompt"
 1. cd into your source directory
 1. mkdir builddir
-1. python3 path/to/meson.py builddir --backend vs2015
+1. py -3 path/to/meson.py builddir --backend vs2015

 If you wish to use the Ninja backend instead of vs2015, pass `--backend ninja`.
 At the time of writing the Ninja backend is more mature than the VS backend so you might want to use it for serious work.

-This assumes Python3 is in your `PATH`, which is highly recommended.
+This assumes the py launcher is in your `PATH`, which is highly recommended.

 # Using Clang-CL with Visual Studio